 In the following article we’ll explain how insurance is used at the table; illustrate and show you why the option is a bad choice by using mathematical calculations, and reveal how much it is you’ll lose in the long run if you’re using the option.

 You decide to place a bet of £4 and are dealt the hand 10 – 7, while the dealer’s first card is showing an ace.
-To insurance yourself against a possible blackjack you’re choosing to use the insurance option.
-You therefore place another bet of £2, which is half of your original stake.
+To insure yourself against a possible blackjack you’re choosing to use the insurance option.
+You, therefore, place another bet of £2, which is half of your original stake.
 This bet is placed on if the dealer’s second card will show a value of 10, giving the dealer blackjack.

 Should the dealer indeed turn out to have hit 21, you’ll win three times the stake of your insurance bet and lose your original one (provided that you didn’t hit 21 yourself).
 This will result in a win of £6 (£2 insurance bet * 3) and a loss of £6 as well (£2 insurance bet + £4 original bet).
 You would in other words break even for the hand instead of losing £4.